Soft furnishings: vegan shoes and bags

-Last month, animals lovers were elated by the announcement, from Gucci’s CEO Marco Bizzarri, that the iconic Italian label was banning fur.
-Ceasing production, selling off remaining fur items in a charity auction.
+Last year, animals lovers were elated by the announcement, from Gucci’s CEO Marco Bizzarri, that the iconic Italian label was banning fur.
+As in, ceasing production, selling off remaining fur items in a charity auction.
 Finito.

 That’s before you take into account the high carbon footprint and high pollution levels of the leather industries and the immense tolls taken on worker’s health.
 Think rivers running black with effluents from tanneries and men and women with chemical-caused skin disease (read more about the leather industry here).

 During London Fashion Week 2017, activists from campaign group Labour Behind the Label protested to highlight the deadly use of toxic chemicals in the tanning industry that puts workers lives at risk.

 As Stella McCartney said to vogue.com, “People will look back and say, ‘Really?
 That’s what they did to make a pair of shoes, seriously?’”

 As understanding of the enormous toll that leather takes on people, planet and animals grows, so, gloriously, do the number of options.

 To celebrate World Vegan Month, stylist, editor of Futurefrock and co-founder of ethical creatives agency A Novel Approach Alice Wilby demonstrates the gorgeous alternatives to having a cow skinned for a pair of heels: vegan accessories that, literally, don't cost the earth.